-Sometimes in life we have to deal with things that are less than pleasant – dirty laundry, patching up wounds, pet messes – let’s face it, moms cope with a lot of messy situations.
 Talking about bodily functions doesn't generally make for polite conversation.
-Judging by the stunning array of constipation medications available at the drugstore, maybe we do need to talk about healthy bowel movements.
+Judging by the stunning array of constipation medications at the drugstore, maybe we do need to talk about healthy bowel movements.
 (I was looking for ipecac syrup, which they no longer carry, to keep in our emergency medical kit.)

 Believe it or not, some scientists in England (Bristol, to be precise), came up with a chart to describe the range of typical bowel movements.
-The following is a summary of the chart based on information from www.gutsense.org.
-I encourage you to visit their site if you want more details or have specific concerns, or to speak with a qualified health care professional.
+This is called the Bristol Stool Chart (or as we like to call it, the Poop Chart).

 Type 1: Separate hard lumps, like nuts